From June 30, 1764 to June 19, 1767,

 The death of this last animal definitively put an end to the attacks of the “Beast” in the region.

-Since the 19th century, this story has fuelled many legends.
+Since the 19th century, this story has fuelled many tales.

-History and its legend are also a source of artistic inspiration, plays, novels, comics, cinema….
+The story and its legend are also a source of artistic inspiration, with plays, novels, comics, movies and more.

-even if the landscape is much more wooded than then,
+even if the landscape is much more wooded than it was back then,

 Why don’t you also follow in the footsteps of the Beast?